 - The structure of type IV pili is similar to the component flagellins of archaella (archaeal flagella) and both of them are associated to the Type II secretion system (T2SS).

-Mechanism of Type IV Pilus Twitching Motility
+Mechanism of Twitching Motility

 - Pre-PilA is occurred within the cytoplasm and then passes through the inner membrane.